 The sock-like elastic material stretches and adjusts with every step.
 Asics branding is seen on the sides in the form of the Tiger Stripe hidden behind the mesh paneling.
 Additional Asics branding is found on the tongue label and the heel counter.
 A pull tab assists in gliding the shoe on and off.
 Finishing off the sneaker's laidback elegance is the white midsole, with some wavy detailing.

-later be renamed Onitsuka Tiger and would start to feature the Tiger Stripe, an iconic hallmark of the brand’s identity.
+Later to be renamed Onitsuka Tiger and would start to feature the Tiger Stripe, an iconic hallmark of the brand’s identity.
 In 1987, the decade-old Asics brand was able to find a breakthrough in the form of the Gel Lyte shoe, which boasted a then-revolutionary 9.9-ounce lightweight structure.

-The sneaker made use of the Alpha GEL technology, a silicon-based gel that was already making waves in the rocket industry.
+The sneaker made use of the Alpha GEL technology, a silicone-based gel that was already making waves in the rocket industry.
 When injected into the midsole, it efficiently diverted impact from vertical to horizontal, decreasing vibration and injury.
 Soon, many more models would follow in the footsteps of the first Gel Lyte, creating a series that continues to enjoy popularity up to today.

 In 1989, the Gel Lyte II was released, featuring brighter color accents and improved stability.
 This was followed by the iconic Gel Lyte III in 1990, the quintessential running sneaker from Asics.
 Its silhouette is among the most recognizable ones in history, and its split tongue design makes it unforgettable.
 Two years later, the Gel Lyte Ultra was introduced (the number IV is considered to be unlucky in Japanese superstition).
 Completing the series is another classic and retro favorite, the Gel Lyte V, unveiled in 1993.